pedrovalls/Ox-Garch/README.md

 The Models are: ARCH(1), GARCH(1,1), EGARCH(1,1) GJR(1,1) and APARCH(1,1).

-All distributions are considered: Normal, Symmetric Student-t, GED and Skew Student-t.
+All distributions considered are: Normal, Symmetric Student-t, GED and Skew Student-t.

 Also NGARCH is estimated without the last 10 observations and out-of-sample forecast is done.